OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

               "")

 # Add a new sync member
-Write-Host "Adding member"$SyncMemberName" toohello sync group" New-AzureRmSqlSyncMember   -ResourceGroupName $ResourceGroupName `
+Write-Host "Adding member"$SyncMemberName" to the sync group" New-AzureRmSqlSyncMember   -ResourceGroupName $ResourceGroupName `
                             -ServerName $ServerName `
                             -DatabaseName $DatabaseName `